ipserc/complexarith/README.md

 LUfactor.java
 QRfactor.java
 SVDfactor.java
-Diagfactor.java Factorize a matrix of the form A = P · D · P⁻¹ where D is a diagonal matrix.
+Diagfactor.java Factorizes a matrix of the form A = P · D · P⁻¹ where D is a diagonal matrix.
-LUfactor.java Facturizes a matrix of the form A = L U, where L is a lower triangular matrix and U is a superior triangular matrix.
+LUfactor.java Factorizes a matrix of the form A = L U, where L is a lower triangular matrix and U is a superior triangular matrix.
-QRfactor.java Factor a matrix of the form A = Q R where Q is an orthogonal matrix m times m, and R is a triangular matrix superior m times n.
+QRfactor.java Factorizes a matrix of the form A = Q R where Q is an orthogonal matrix m times m, and R is a triangular matrix superior m times n.
-SVDfactor.java Factor a matrix of the form A = U Σ V*, where Σ is a diagonal matrix mxn, and U and V are orthogonal matrices mxm and nxn respectively.
+SVDfactor.java Factorizes a matrix of the form A = U Σ V*, where Σ is a diagonal matrix mxn, and U and V are orthogonal matrices mxm and nxn respectively.

 The com.ipserc.arith.polynom package contains the Polynom class.
 Polynom.java provides the methods to operate with polynomials and calculate their roots in complex field.